v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 the user for additional information.
 This is done with the :keyword:`yield` statement.

-Through :keyword:`yield`, an object is send to the GUI thread, where it creates user action, and sends it result back to the 'model_thread'.
+Through :keyword:`yield`, an Action Step is send to the GUI thread, where it creates user interaction, and sends it result back to the 'model_thread'.
 The model_thread will be blocked while the action in the GUI thread takes place, eg ::

     yield PrintPreview( 'Hello World' )